 Get your free Elli – like many children all over the world!

 Order ELLI and find a new friend – ELLI is no ordinary toy, because ELLI has a magic, removable eye: ELLI will be there to help children adapt to having a glass eye, to be strong during their treatment and to understand why they may be different from other children.
-ELLI is a gift from our foundation and can be ordered – free of charge – by email to email@example.com
+ELLI is a gift from our foundation and can be ordered by downloading our RB-World App in the Apple App store or Google Play – under “forms” you will find the Elli Order form – if you have any problems please send an email to firstname.lastname@example.org

 ELLI has helped children all around the world.
 Many of them have sent us a picture for our gallery.
 Thank you.